Community Partnerships Are About Stewardship, Not Visibility

 Communities are not static.
 Needs change.
 People change.
 Expectations change.

-Healthy systems invite new perspectives, welcome challenge, and evolve intentionally.
-Stagnant systems protect familiarity and mistake longevity for correctness.
+Healthy systems invite new perspectives, welcome challenge, and evolve with intention.
+By contrast, stagnant systems protect familiarity and mistake longevity for correctness.

 Walking Away Can Be Ethical

-There are moments when continuing to participate quietly legitimises systems that no longer align with stated values.
+Sometimes, continued participation quietly legitimises systems that no longer match their stated values.

 In those moments, walking away is not abandonment.
-It’s refusal.
+It is refusal.

-Refusal to lend credibility where stewardship has been replaced by comfort.
+And it refuses to lend credibility where comfort has replaced stewardship.

-This principle applies across community organisations, boards, charities, and even real estate decisions.
+This principle applies across community organizations, boards, charities, and real estate decisions.
 Sometimes the most responsible choice is to step back rather than stay silent.

 What This Means for Our Work